james-priest/udacity-nanodegree-react/docs/course-notes/react-native.md

 ### 3.10 CSS in JS Libraries
 Styling in React is going through a renaissance period right now.
 There are many different styling libraries popping up and each has different tradeoffs.

-Two of the most popular are[ Glamorous](https://github.com/robinpowered/glamorous-native) and [Styled Components](https://github.com/styled-components/styled-components).
+Two of the most popular are[Glamorous](https://github.com/robinpowered/glamorous-native) and [Styled Components](https://github.com/styled-components/styled-components).

 The whole idea of both of these libraries is that styling is a primary concern of the component and because of that, should be coupled with the component itself.